praguna/strive-express-server/README.md

-#Simple Api server using Express
-run using npm start
+Simple Api server using Express : run using npm start